jayaesxh/Software-Lab-23/docs/Dimensions Tab.rst

 3. Click the ``Create Dimensions based on Outer Grids`` button.
 4. This button creates labelled dimension between building elements and outer grids.
 By clicking on the label of dimension, the user can control the distance of building element from the outer grid.

+*Objective:* This script creates and labels dimensions in Revit based on predefined dictionaries (dictA, dictB) and associates them with global parameters.

+*Script Anatomy:*

+1. Functions Section:

+``feet_to_mm (feet) ``: Converts feet to millimeters.

+``create_new_dimension_along_line (document, line) ``: Creates a new dimension along a given line.

+``extract_element_ids (element_ids) ``: Extracts element IDs from a list.

+2. Dictionary Loading:

+It loads two dictionaries from JSON files - ``dictA`` (mapping walls to grids) and ``dictB`` (mapping walls to global parameters).

+3. Grid Sorting:

+The script separates vertical and horizontal grids based on their orientations.

+4. Dictionary A Separation:

+It further separates ``dictA`` into dictionaries for horizontal and vertical walls/grids (``dictA_hor_dim`` and ``dictA_ver_dim``).

+5. Horizontal Dimensions Creation:

+The script creates horizontal dimensions between walls and grids, storing the resulting dimension IDs in ``dictC_hor_dim``.

+6. Mapping to Global Parameters:

+It maps global parameters from ``dictB`` to horizontal dimensions, storing the associations in ``dictD_hor_dim``.

+7. Labeling Horizontal Dimensions:

+The script labels horizontal dimensions with corresponding global parameters.

+8. Vertical Dimensions Creation:

+Similarly, vertical dimensions are created, mapped to global parameters, and labeled.

 Create/Label Dimension
 ----------------------
 The following is the python script for ``Create/Label Dimension`` button